digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/data-sources/appwrite.md

 title: Appwrite
 ---

-ToolJet can connect to appwrite database to read/write data.
+JumpStart can connect to appwrite database to read/write data.

 <div style={{paddingTop:'24px'}}>

 ## Connection

-To establish a connection with the Appwrite data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page from the ToolJet dashboard.
+To establish a connection with the Appwrite data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page from the JumpStart dashboard.

-ToolJet requires the following to connect to your Appwrite:
+JumpStart requires the following to connect to your Appwrite:
 - **Host (API endpoint)**
 - **Project ID**
 - **Secret Key**